Rails Migrations in a nutshell

 Rename a table with a single Rails migration

-I have a Post table within my database but for reason, I want to change it to Article.
-Here how you can do it;
+I have a Post table within my database but for this reason, I want to change it to Article.
+Here is how you can do it;

 We need to generate a migration through the following command